highchair/artinruins-com/_property/35-claverick-st.md

 ### Redevelopment

 This 17,000 square foot nondescript and unnamed building on the edge of the Jewelry District got a makeover and a 1,800 square foot addition as it transformed from industrial/office to space for classrooms, labs, lecture hall, library, and administrative offices.
 The concrete and glass addition added new circulation space to the building with a dramatic main entrance.
-The building has received <a class="abbr" href="//www.usgbc.org/help/what-does-leed-stand" target="_blank">LEED</a> Gold Certification for its efficiency.[^1]
+The building has received <span class="abbr">LEED</span> Gold Certification for its efficiency.[^1]

 [^1]: Information gleaned from the architect’s portfolio entry for this property.
 Captured March 6, 2022 from https://dbvw.com/projects/jwu-center-for-physician-assistant-studies/